JAForbes/blog/posts/alternative-to-npm-scripts.md

 #### What about Grunt/Gulp doing it all in JS?

 JS isn't very good at procedural code.
 To do basic tasks that bash can do out of the box requires installing several libraries, and inevitably each project uses different approaches to do the same thing.
-Its possible, but picking the best language for a given task is advisable I think.
+It's possible, but picking the best language for a given task is advisable I think.

 #### What about X,Y,Z?